isomerpages/moe-hci/_college/Financial Information.md

 <p>Coverage</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>MOE Schools Travel insurance which covers accidental death, injury, sickness,
+<p>MOE Schools Travel insurance covers accidental death, injury, sickness,
 loss or damage, legal liability or other specified event occurring to students and teacher chaperones during their school trips.</p>
-<p>The school will purchase the travel insurance for the group from Income,
+<p>The school will purchase travel insurance from Income for the travel group.
-premium for students will be recovered as part of the overseas trip costs.</p>
+Premium for students will be recovered by the school as part of the overseas trip costs.</p>
 <p>Parents/Guardians can refer to <a href="/files/MOE_Travel_Insurance_Fact_Sheet_for_Students_WEF_1_Nov_2023.pdf" rel="noopener noreferrer nofollow" target="_blank"><u>GTI Factsheet (Students)</u></a> for
 the Benefit Summary and other important information and <a href="/files/MOE_travel_insurance_FAQ_for_parents_WEF_1_Nov_2023__30_Jan_2024_.pdf" rel="noopener noreferrer nofollow" target="_blank"><u>GTI FAQ for parents</u></a> for
 Frequently Asked Questions and Answers.</p>